Aurora UK Alpha PLC Executes Share Buyback - TipRanks.com

 - Take advantage of TipRanks Premium at 50% off!
 Unlock powerful investing tools, advanced data, and expert analyst insights to help you invest with confidence.

-Aurora UK Alpha PLC has executed a share buyback, purchasing 50,000 of its own ordinary shares at a price of 257.0149 pence per share.
-This transaction is part of the authority granted at the company’s Annual General Meeting and results in the company holding a total of 3,923,389 shares in treasury.
-The move impacts the total number of voting rights, which now stands at 110,649,353, a figure that shareholders can use for calculating interests in the company’s voting rights.
+Aurora UK Alpha PLC, a company involved in investment activities, has executed a transaction involving the repurchase of its own shares.
+On October 29, 2025, the company bought back 20,000 ordinary shares at a price of 258.0991 pence per share, which will be held in treasury.
+This transaction affects the total number of voting rights, now standing at 110,629,353, which shareholders can use for calculating their interests in accordance with regulatory guidelines.

 Spark’s Take on GB:ARR Stock